Chief and Council

 “I want to thank everyone that voted for me and to the community for their support.
 I look forward to working with our First Nation leadership and our administration in building a more productive and accountable organization for our people,” said Councillor Jobson.

-The daughter of Elder George Jobson, Councillor Jobson has three daughters Leahan Parrott, Jennifer Landry and Kayla Landry and a four year old grand daughter Charlie.
+The daughter of the late Elder George Jobson, Councillor Lillian Jobson has three daughters Leahan Parrott, Kayla Landry and the late Jennifer Landry.
+She also has grandchildren Charlie and Weston.

 Elenore Hendrix